Timmermans13/Python/README.md

 Francis: I have made coverage measurements of two functions and I have addedone test case for each function to improve the coverage.

-Tim: I have done the coverage measurements of two functio and added test cases for the improvement of the coverage
+Tim: I have done the coverage measurements of two functio and added test cases for the improvement of the coverage.

 ## Stan